FAQ

 Can I use an existing photo?

 Yes.
-That is one of the main use cases for IDfot.
-The service is especially useful when you already have a portrait and need to refine the crop, check the dimensions, review warnings, and prepare the final file or print sheet.
+IDfot is especially useful when you already have a portrait and need to refine the crop, check dimensions, review warnings, and prepare a file or print sheet.

-No. IDfot helps measure what can realistically be measured in the browser, shows heuristics, and marks areas of uncertainty, but it does not replace official biometric review.
+No. IDfot measures what can realistically be checked in the browser and marks uncertain items, but it does not replace official biometric review.

 Why can a check show “Not verifiable”?

 Some requirements cannot be verified reliably in the browser.
-In those cases, the service states clearly that the item requires manual review instead of presenting a guess as a definitive result.
+In those cases, IDfot says clearly that the item needs manual review instead of presenting a guess as a definitive result.

 What happens if the browser does not detect the face well?